Mathematics (MATH)

 A non-technical course emphasizing the ideas and concepts of mathematics.
 Algebra, number theory, set theory, geometry, statistics, probability, and analysis of the ideas and methods involved.

 This course prepares students to understand the essential mathematical concepts in number sense, elementary algebra, sets of numbers, problem solving, ratios, proportions, percentages, and graphing linear equations and inequalities.
 The course is designed to introduce students to practical mathematical skills necessary for courses in business and statistics.
 Emphasis will be placed on the structural and logical foundations of business.
 (Meets Elective requirement only; not applicable to Natural Science/Math requirement).
-(School for Professional Studies course).
+(Professional Education course).

 This course applies the principles and practices of mathematics to everyday business problems and situations.
 The course prepares students to understand the mathematical and business concepts in problem solving, ratios and proportions, percentages, simple and compound interest, graphing linear functions, and inventory valuation.
 The course introduces students to common mathematical skills necessary for courses in business.
 (Meets Natural Science/Math requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 This course prepares students to understand the mathematical and statistical concepts in problem solving, critical thinking, ratios and proportions, algebraic equations, sets and logic, probability and statistics, including frequency of distribution, statistical graphs, measures of central tendency, and measure of position and dispersion.
 The course introduces students to common mathematical skills necessary for coursework in statistics.
 (Meets Natural Science/Math requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 This course introduces the use of mathematics as a logically thinking and problem-solving tool of practical applications, emphasizing inductive and deductive reasoning, graphs, tables, percentage as it applies to loans, mortgages, credit cards, etc., probability, statistics, and the use and misuse of numbers.
 Applications include variables, conditionals, and statistical functions.
 Fulfills the core curriculum requirement in mathematics.